programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt2.md

 {% include figure.html filename="lr_plot.png" caption="The output plot of lr_find" %}

 `lr_find` helps find a suitable learning rate by training on a "mini batch", and slowly increasing the learning rate until the loss starts to get much worse.
 We can see in this graph that on the y-axis we have the `loss` and on the x-axis `Learning Rate`.
-The loss moves down as the learning rate increases, up to a point, before it shoots up.
+The loss moves down as the learning rate increases, up to a point, before it shoots up around $\num{10^-1}$.

 We want to pick a point where the loss is going down steeply, since this should be a learning rate which will allow our model to update quickly whilst avoiding the point where the loss shoots up.
 In this case we'll pick `2e-2`.
 For a fuller explanation of how the loss is used to update a model we recommend a [youtube video](https://youtu.be/IHZwWFHWa-w?t=184) by Grant Sanderson.